-And speaking of sound, with impact windows installed on your home, all those annoying sounds from the outside world—such as traffic, road construction, dogs barking, etc.—will me nicely muffled.
+And speaking of sound, with impact windows installed on your home, all those annoying sounds from the outside world—such as traffic, road construction, dogs barking, etc.—will be nicely muffled.
 Due to their insulated frames, heavier gauge glazing systems, and gas fills, impact windows are excellent for dampening outside noises.

-What’s more, because they’re so durably constructed, impact windows will last just as long if not longer than any other replacement windows you may be considering.
+What’s more, because they’re so durably constructed, impact windows will last just as long as, if not longer than, any other replacement windows you may be considering.
 They’re also very energy efficient with their double-pane glass, so you can expect all of the benefits you’d get from energy-efficient windows such as a more comfortable home, a smaller carbon footprint, and possibly even lower monthly heating and cooling bills.